diogoff/trackml-100/README.md

 Apparently, the answer to this question is _yes_, but there are way better approaches for track reconstruction.
 In other words, the training set does not seem to be representative of all the tracks that may occur in a test experiment.

-However, the problem of finding the training particle that best fits a set of test hits is an interesting computational problem by itself.
+However, the problem of finding the training particles that best fit a set of test hits is an interesting computational problem by itself.
 I spent my whole time in the competition trying to come up with a feasible computational approach to this problem.

 _Disclaimer:_ I never intended to compete based on such naïve approach.
 This was just something that I planned to use as a baseline to compare with other approaches that I would subsequently develop.
 However, as it often happens in Kaggle, the first idea that comes to mind is the one you will end up with.

 ## How could such approach be computationally feasible?

+Searching for the training particles that best fit a set of test hits leads to a combinatorial explosion if the number of training particles and the number of test hits are both large.

 ## The solution in 3 steps